 When it comes to insurance, there’s a lot of confusing terminology involved that can be difficult to understand.
 We have years of experience in dealing with insurance agencies and can help clear up some of this confusion.
 In this post we’re specifically going to focus on uninsured vs. underinsured motorist coverage.

 What is Uninsured Motorist Coverage?

 Uninsured Motorist Coverage is frequently abbreviated UM.
 Let’s assume that the same vehicle strikes you and your family and causes terrible injuries but has no insurance.
 You can then look to your own insurance company for uninsured motorist coverage if you paid for it.
 For a moment let’s assume that your family has three cars and they each have $250,000 of uninsured motorist coverage.
 In Missouri, they are sometimes able to stack these policies meaning that instead of $250,000 you could potentially recover $750,000 (250,000 x 3 = $750,000) as a result of being struck by an uninsured motorist.

-This is why I advise all of my client’s to buy both uninsured and underinsured motorist coverages.
+This is why we advise all of our client’s to buy both uninsured and underinsured motorist coverages.
 Additionally, you should know about the penalty laws in Missouri.
-If you are hurt by another but do not have insurance on your car you will not be able to recover for your pain and suffering.
-If you are injured by someone that strike’s you and you do not have any insurance you can sue them, but all you’re entitled to recovery is the cost of your medical bills.
+If you are hurt by another but do not have insurance on your car, you will not be compensated for your pain and suffering.
+If you are injured by someone that strike’s you and you do not have any insurance, you can sue them, but all you’re entitled to is the cost of your medical bills.

 If you have an insurance coverage question, please contact us.
 Recently we were able to recover an additional $225,000 for one of our clients and an additional $100,000 for another client as a result of knowing the law and finding additional insurance coverages.